-The Victoria Harbour is unique as it is the only is the only certified water airport in Canada.
+The Victoria Harbour is unique as it is the only certified water airport in Canada.
 As such, there’s a wide range of users: from experienced mariners to pilots to hardcore athletes to tourists to first time paddlers.
 And all the vessels that these people bring to the harbour need to be safely separated.
 Transport Canada had an existing map which, while technically accurate, was overwhelming to the casual user.
 The professionals already had proper navigation charts, but someone renting a kayak or a visiting cabin cruiser could potentially miss an important piece of information.

 We worked closely with Mariah and her staff to create a map that simplified the hierarchy of information, plus created clear and concise graphics that work even in the absence of colour.
 The finished piece was extremely well received and will be appearing throughout Victoria in the coming months.